-Volos has the reputation of being the most stunning city in Greece and this charming place delivers.
+Volos has the reputation of being the most stunning city in Greece, and this charming place delivers.
 Volos boasts Blue Flag rated beaches and a town with splendid architecture framed by majestic mountains.

 Famous for “Mezedes” (small Greek tapas) and “Ouzo” (strong liquor), the port area also provides an ideal starting point for a yacht charter to sail the very appealing Sporades islands – Skiathos, Skopelos or Alonnisos.
 Combining a short stay in this spectacular city with a sailing charter ensures that everyone in the family finds something to really enjoy.
-We can assist you to plan you’re itinerary and create your perfect Mediterranean yacht charter holiday.
+We can assist you in planning you’re itinerary and create your perfect Mediterranean yacht charter holiday.

-If you like ancient Greek narrative then you have come to the right place.
+If you like ancient Greek narrative, then you have come to the right place.
 Undoubtedly you will have seen a few movies on the subject, and Volos has several claims to fame to tick off your “been there” list.
 The character “Magnesia” features in many of the remarkable tales in Greek mythology.
 For example; Magnes, the founder of the region, was the son of Zeus.
 Also, Volos was the hometown of Jason and the Argonauts who set sail from the Pagasetic Gulf.

-According to legend, the mythical creatures “Centaurs” (half-man, half horse) came from nearby Pelion.
+According to legend, the mythical creatures “Centaurs” (half-man, half-horse) came from nearby Pelion.
 Legend tells us that Achilles was taught to fight by a Centaur named Chiron.

 Pelion is a terrific place, well worth a visit and only takes an hour to reach by car from Volos.
 Alternatively, you can board a steam train to get there – which has a fascinating history.
 The train line between Volos and Pelion is the famous route of ‘Moutzouris-Smudgy’.
 The line was opened in 1903.
 The construction of the railway line and its bridges was a ground-breaking project for its time.
 Now it is a tourist attraction.
-The train climbs up through stunning countryside with panoramic views as it passes through traditional villages to Millies Pelion.
+The trail climbs up through stunning countryside with panoramic views as it passes through traditional villages to Millies Pelion.

 Argonauts Avenue is a paved promenade popular for strolling along to the port.
 It runs all along a seafront bustling with little tavernas and seafood restaurants.
 The street leads to a replica of Jason’s ship “Argo”.
 This brilliant shipbuilding feat is a major Mediterranean tourist attraction.